 This change sparks a number of questions for business owners who are used to reporting nonemployee compensation in Box 7 on Form 1099-MISC.
 (One of the main questions being: why the heck do I need to fill out YET ANOTHER FORM?)

-In this post, we’ll cover everything you need to know about the change so that you’re prepared once the 2021 tax season rolls around.
-Below you’ll find:
+In this post, we’ll cover everything you need to know about the change so that you’re prepared once tax season rolls around.

 Previously, businesses reported all nonemployee compensation on the 1099-MISC form.
 Nonemployee compensation was reported on Box 7 of the form, which is now used to report if a payer made direct sales of $5,000 or more.

-This change is for the 2020 tax year, which means you do not need to use Form 1099-NEC if you are filing in 2020 for the 2019 tax year.
-You will use a Form 1099-NEC to report nonemployee compensation you paid during the 2020 tax year when you report in 2021.
+This change is for the 2020 tax year and beyond, which means you do not need to use Form 1099-NEC if you are filing for the 2019 tax year or prior.
+You will use a Form 1099-NEC to report nonemployee compensation you paid during the 2020 tax year when you report in 2021 or beyond.

 The nonemployee compensation Form 1099-NEC isn’t new—it’s actually an old form that has not been used since 1982.
-The IRS is bringing it out of retirement starting in 2020 to split nonemployee compensation up from miscellaneous income.
+The IRS brought out of retirement starting in 2020 to split nonemployee compensation up from miscellaneous income.

 The 1099-NEC is a different form than the 1099-MISC.
 Form 1099-NEC reports nonemployee compensation, whereas Form 1099-MISC reports other miscellaneous income.